AIfA-Radio/WeatherForecast/README.md

 are downloaded (and deleted) for testing the performance.
 Disable it in mycron when running productive!!!
 Option "-s \<hour>" runs the script to reduce the temporal resolution (and bandwidth required) to every \<hour>th hour.

-The quick viewer available under ECMWF may be applied as well to reveal the forecast.

 ## Epilogue